Skip to Content

 I usually add this to my watering can roughly once a month in the spring and summer.
 I don’t use it in the fall and winter.
 You can also use a diluted fertilizer for indoors plants if you’d like to—this can especially help with flowering.

-They bloom lovely little star-shaped white and pink flowers.
-And the flowers emerge in dense clusters, too.
-They smell distinctly like chocolate.
+The flowers emerge in dense clusters and smell distinctly like chocolate.
 I have had my large hoya rope bloom many times, and there seems to be no rhyme or reason.
+It blooms all throughout the year.

 The best way to encourage flowering is to provide enough light, don’t overwater, and be patient.
 You’ll likely have to take good care of your plant for a few years before it flowers.
 You can also consider fertilizing your plant in the spring and summer.